pingcap/docs/export-or-backup-using-dumpling.md

 For backups of SST files (KV pairs) or backups of incremental data that are not sensitive to latency, refer to [BR](/br/backup-and-restore-tool.md).
 For real-time backups of incremental data, refer to [TiCDC](/ticdc/ticdc-overview.md).

-For detailed usage of Dumpling, use the `--help` command to view it.
+For detailed usage of Dumpling, use the `--help` command or refer to [Dumpling User Guide](https://github.com/pingcap/dumpling/blob/master/docs/en/user-guide.md).

 When using Dumpling, you need to execute the export command on a running cluster.
 This document assumes that there is a TiDB instance on the `127.0.0.1:4000` host and that this TiDB instance has a root user without a password.